Passer au contenu

 BOUCHARD, Carl

-Chercheur, Professeur titulaire, Secrétaire de faculté, Vice-doyen
+Professeur titulaire, Chercheur, Secrétaire de faculté, Vice-doyen

 My work focuses on the notion of peace, its representation and conceptualization during the 20thcentury.
 At the doctoral level I worked on the broad movement within the democracies that emerged as winners after the First World War, aimed at creating a lasting peace.
 My recent research, which looked at letters from “ordinary people” to political figures (Woodrow Wilson) and international organizations (League of Nations), examined the connections between citizenship, individual engagement and international relations.
 In my current research I am studying the social mobility and reintegration of French-Canadian veterans after the First World War.